 What to do on the Mendocino coast

 You could easily fill your weekend exploring tide pools on the beach and hiking trails with dramatic ocean views, but part of the Mendocino coast’s charms are in the small towns near the highway.
 Save plenty of time for pit stops from Guala to Fort Bragg; shop the variety store Matson Mercantile in Elk, or sample fresh local seafood at Wild Fish.

-For classic Mendocino coast, book a stay in the town of Mendocino.
-A short walk from downtown is Stanford Inn, which features cozy, pine-paneled rooms overlooking Mendocino Bay, organic made-to-order breakfasts, and loaner mountain bikes.
-Or immerse yourself in nature at Mendocino Grove, where you can stay in safari tents complete with beds, rugs, and firepits for a dreamy glamping experience.
+For classic Mendocino coast, book a stay in the town of Mendocino itself.
+Right in the heart of downtown is JD House (from $150/night), a six-room bed-and-breakfast with ocean views and decor that lands somewhere between ship captain’s home and modern hygge.
+Or immerse yourself in nature at Mendocino Grove (from $189/night), where you can stay in safari tents complete with beds, rugs, and firepits for a dreamy glamping experience.

-For a more removed but no less beautiful homebase, head 15 miles south to the small coastal town of Elk and reserve a room at the Harbor House Inn.
+For a more removed but no less beautiful homebase, head 15 miles south to the small coastal town of Elk and reserve a room at the Harbor House Inn (from $349/night).

 A short drive south from Lake Tahoe, Hope Valley has all the beauty of a Sierra Nevada mountain getaway—minus the crowds.
 It’s an ideal weekend destination to retreat to the woods for a few days of digital detox amid alpine lakes and pine forests.

 What to do in Hope Valley

 Like much of the Sierras and Tahoe, Hope Valley is known as an outdoor destination.
 In warmer months, grab your hiking shoes or mountain bike to explore miles of trails in the nearby wilderness, like the range of trails around scenic Echo Lake or Snowshoe Thompson’s Cave, which is “a short 1.15-mile hike filled with lore,” says AFAR travel news editor Michelle Baran.